Team-1280/Eletrical_Training/Unit 2 - Analog Input & Motor Controller/lesson2-walkway.md

 # PWM and LED Potentiometer
 Please create the circuit below:
 ![d1Circurit](Images/d1.png)
-This is a basic circuit that has the potential to create the basic PWM Output and Analog Input,
+This is a primary circuit that has the potential to create the primary PWM Output and Analog Input,
 Analog input and Output has a slight issue where the Microcontroller(ATMEGA) will read it as
 4 times what the PWM can output.
 This creates an issue if we were to feed the
 Analog Input into the PWM's write function would not work or will break the LED.
 So you'll